Every March, we celebrate and commemorate the vital role of women in American history.

 You can also pay a visit to Tudor Place, which was built by Martha Custis Peter, the granddaughter of Martha Washington and remained in the family for the six subsequent generations.
 It contains one of the largest collections of items belonging to George and Martha Washington outside of Mount Vernon.
 Tudor Place regularly hosts programs and events highlighting the history of the women who have kept the house going, generation after generation.

 *Tudor Place is currently closed, though you can see it on a neighborhood walk of Georgetown*

 The perfect way to finish a women’s history visit to Georgetown?
 Treat your sweet tooth and support local businesses owned and operated by women!
 Our favorites include the famous Georgetown Cupcakes and the delicious pies whipped up at Pie Sisters.

-There is only one memorial that honors all women, from all branches, from all moments in our history and that’s the Women in Military Service Memorial at Arlington National Cemetery.
 The memorial honors and recognizes the service of military women as well as hosts a museum dedicated to educating the public and empowering future generations with stories of limitless possibilities.

 The memorial and museum are free and open to the public seven days a week.
 We end our Arlington National Cemetery walking tour nearby and encourage guests to visit on their own after our tour.